 Congressionally Directed Medical Research Programs (CDMRP) -- Bone Marrow Failure Research Program -- Investigator-Initiated Research Award

-The FY22 BMFRP IIRA will offer two funding levels with different intent:
+The FY23 BMFRP IIRA will offer two funding levels with different intent:

-Funding Level 1 (FL1): To support studies that further develop ideas, expand upon key discoveries, and have the potential to make significant advances in research, patient care, and/or quality of life in the FY22 BMFRP IIRA Focus Areas.
-IIRA applications may involve basic, translational, and clinically oriented research, including studies in animal models, research with human anatomical substances, and research with human subjects, as well as correlative studies associated with an existing clinical trial; however, FL1 awards may not be used to support a clinical trial.
+Funding Level 1 (FL1): To support studies that further develop mature ideas, expand upon key discoveries, and have the potential to make significant advances in research and/or patient care in the FY23 BMFRP Focus Areas.
+IIRA applications may involve translational and clinical research including studies in animal models, research with human data and/or anatomical substances, and research with human subjects, as well as correlative studies associated with an existing clinical trial; however, FL1 awards may not be used to support a clinical trial.
 Multidisciplinary collaborations are encouraged.

 Areas of Interest

-To meet the intent of the award mechanism, applications must address at least one of the FY22 BMFRP Investigator-Initiated Research Award (IIRA) Focus Areas listed below.
+To meet the intent of the award mechanism, applications must address at least one of the FY23 BMFRP Focus Areas listed below.
 Selection of the appropriate Focus Area is the responsibility of the applicant.

 • Understand the causes and progression of BMF diseases